 The Authority is governed by a board accountable to the Minister for Housing, and Keystart staff provide the management service.
-Mr Glyn Yates was paid \$44,856, Ms Donna Lynch was paid \$21,961 and Ms Caterina Prodonovich was paid \$18,396 in 2016-17.
+Mr Glyn Yates was paid \$44,856, Ms Donna Lynch was paid \$20,318 and Ms Caterina Prodonovich was paid \$10,512 in 2017-18.

 The Country Housing Act 1998 requires up to six board members and is to include three members who have knowledge of and experience in any of the fields of planning, housing, finance, farming, industry, commerce or any other field relevant to the functions of the Authority.
-The remaining members during the year included an officer each from the Departments of Treasury and Commerce.
+The remaining member during the year was an officer from the Department of Treasury.